pavlokolodka/books/dive-into-desing-patterns.md

 ## Features of good design
 ### Code reuse
-> Code reuse is one of the most common ways to reduce devel- opment costs (time and money).
+> Code reuse is one of the most common ways to reduce development costs (time and money).

 Tight coupling between components, dependencies on concrete classes instead of interfaces, hardcoded operations — all of this reduces flexibility of the code and makes it harder to reuse it.